jncraton/operating-systems-cpsc4420/lectures/11-scheduling.md

 -------------

 - Time to service a single request
-- Typcially goes down the fast we change contexts
+- Typically goes down the fast we change contexts

 Control Goals
 -------------